-The C19 is a true offshore boat with just shape for fishing or family outings.
-The shape with a typical 12 degrees is similar to the boats that Jacques designed for Pursuit like the Denali hull: deadrise to run smoothly in bad weather enough to provide good stability at slow the wild roll typical of deeper vee hulls. freeboard and the classic sheer are also features contributing to seaworthiness. negotiate both head and following seas self-bailing cockpit with minimum 26" wide gunwales is another important safety.
-Thanks to the freeboard and the right hull proven hull moderate vee Mertens sufficient but moderate speed without The generous tried and true This boat will with ease.
-The depth and 12" element of transom design, she can be rated to a max. capacity of eight persons (USCG) and we recommend engines in the 70- to 115 HP range.
-While stronger than the typical production fiberglass boat of that size, she is also lighter and does not require as much HP (or fuel) to cruise at the same speed: a 50 HP will get her on plane.
-With 4 persons and gear, rigged with a 70 HP, she will do 30 mph and up to 36 with a 115 HP.
+The C19 is a true offshore boat with just the right hull shape for fishing or family outings.
+The proven hull shape with a typical 12 degrees moderate vee is similar to the boats that Jacques Mertens designed for Pursuit like the Denali hull: sufficient deadrise to run smoothly in bad weather but moderate enough to provide good stability at slow speed without the wild roll typical of deeper vee hulls.
+The generous freeboard and the classic sheer are also tried and true features contributing to seaworthiness.
+This boat will negotiate both head and following seas with ease.
+The self-bailing cockpit with minimum 30" depth and 12" wide gunwales is another important element of safety.
+Thanks to the freeboard and transom design, she can be rated to a max. capacity of eight persons (USCG) and we recommend engines in the 90- to 125 HP range.
+While stronger than the typical production fiberglass boat of that size, she is also lighter and does not require as much HP (or fuel) to cruise at the same speed: a 70 HP will get her on plane.
+With 4 persons and gear, rigged with a 90 HP, she will do 30 mph and up to 37 with a 125 HP.
 Those are very conservative figures, and with some tinkering and attention to weight, she will go much faster.
-The 60 gallons of fuel will give her the range required for long offshore runs.
-This boats transom is designed for a standard 20" shaft.
+The 80 gallons of fuel will give her the range required for long offshore runs.
+This boats transom is designed for a standard 25" shaft.
 The transom can easily be modified to accept other shaft lengths.